Also see: Music Box/Fonda: interior views

 Looking southwest toward the back of the auditorium.
 The upper door goes in the back of the projection booth.
 At the far left it's one of the two sets of stairs from the upstairs lobby.
 Photo: Bill Counter - 2019

 Looking southeast.
 The tall structure on the left houses the theatre's mechanical rooms.
-Thanks to Steve Raymond for his 2016 photo on the SoCal Historic Architecture Facebook page.
+Thanks to Steve Raymond for sharing his 2016 photo with the SoCal Historic Architecture private Facebook group.

 Another view to the southeast.
 The pigeons seem enamored with the top of the fan room.
 In the lower left are David Saffer and Escott O. Norton of the Los Angeles Historic Theatre Foundation at the Friends Of The Fonda event.
 Photo: Bill Counter - 2019